 Commercial dog foods are available in lean protein varieties without grains or additives and preservatives.
 Some of the best brands of grain-free, high-quality dog foods may use natural preservatives instead of chemical preservatives.

 Many grainless food brands are not only high-quality, but they are also filled with nutritionist-recommended ingredients providing antioxidants, vitamins, and minerals your dog needs as well as fiber required for a healthy digestive system.
 Because these foods are well-rounded, you may find your dog eating less because they will feel more full much quicker.
 You will not find fillers or additives in high-quality dog food as might be found in some less expensive grain-based dog foods.

 A natural diet is a diet you can provide for your dog by cooking from home.
-Raw foods straight from your garden or even the grocery store can provide your dog with the nutrients he needs without the added fillers or grains.
-Offering your dog lean proteins such as cooked chicken and lamb or fish with a side of vegetables and healthy oils and fats are good alternatives to purchasing expensive grain-free dog foods.
+Raw foods straight from your garden, or even the grocery store, can provide your dog with the nutrients they need without the added fillers or grains.
+Offering your dog lean proteins such as cooked chicken and lamb, or fish with a side of vegetables and healthy oils and fats, are good alternatives to purchasing expensive grain-free dog foods.

 Plenty of Choices

 Now that you have the information to get you started on transitioning your dog to a grain-free food, remember that no matter whether your choice is to go with commercially prepared or DIY food, there are excellent supplemental options.
 Adding these nutritious foods to your pet's feeding regimen will benefit your dog and treat them with a little bit of tasty variety in the dish.
 Start small, and consult your vet first if you think your dog may have digestive issues with the change.